mattermost/docs/source/administration/config-settings.rst

 **True**: Users with an email login can deactivate their accounts from **Account Settings > Advanced**.

-**False**: Users cannot deactivate their own account, and must ask their System Admin to do so.
+**False**: Users cannot deactivate their own account, and must ask their System Administrator to do so.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature’s ``config.json`` setting is ``"EnableUserDeactivation": false`` with options ``true`` and ``false`` for above settings respectively.                   |